Sheripov/farruh-folio-wave/README.md

 1. Update personal information in all components
 2. Replace the resume PDF file
-3. Update project information in `Projects.tsx`
+3. Update project information in Vue components
 4. Modify the color scheme in Tailwind classes
 5. Update meta tags in `index.html`
 6. Add your own project images